nmeri17/suphle-docs/src/docs/v1/database/index.md

 #### Configuring the database

 Before any operation can be run against the database, it must be created and its server details surrendered to Suphle.
 The config interface used for this is `Suphle\Contracts\Config\Database`, through its `getCredentials` method.
-The array returned is expected to fit whatever shape required by the underlying ORM.
+The array returned is expected to fit whatever shape is required by the underlying ORM.
 The default config class looks like this:

 ```php